TenebrisNoctua/ClassPP/docs/tutorials/classMethods.md

 In this example, we defined a function outside of the class by specifying the class name, then the access specifier, followed by the `:` operator and the name of the function.
 Unlike in C++, you do not have to define the function first inside the class to use this method.

 !!! info
-    For better formatting of your classes, this method is recommended.
+    Outside Class Definition syntax is recommended as it allows for a better formatting style.